 For an athlete, trust is essential.
-You have to be able to trust in the person next to you to play at your full potential.
-When that trust is gone, you try to overcompensate, which means that you are trying to play for them and yourself.
+You have to trust the person next to you to play at your full potential.
+When that trust is gone, you try to overcompensate, which means you are trying to play for them and yourself.
 This lack of trust leads to problems.
 David here is talking about one of the worst breakdowns in relationships.
-We pretty much count on our parent’s support and encouragement in life to help get through the tough times.
+We pretty much count on our parent’s support and encouragement in life to help us get through the tough times.
 Without them, many of us would be lost.
-David here reminds us that we can trust in God who will never abandon us.
+David here reminds us that we can trust in God, who will never abandon us.
 Do you know Him?

 April 7 CELEBRATION